 10 reasons to shop local

 There are SO many reasons to shop local if and when you can, but let’s narrow things down to the top 10.
 If another one is on your mind, just drop it in the comments!
-After all, Small Business Saturday is only a few days away, and many local entrepreneurs need all the help and love they can get!
+Small Businesses and many local entrepreneurs need your love and support!

 1. It boosts the local economy, because shopping local keeps your money in the community.
 Small-business owners and creatives are also more likely to turn around and support other local businesses.